-As our central practice, we teach a form of meditation which uses a focus on the breath to develop both calm and mindfulness, to understand the mind better and gain more control of it.
+As our central practice, we teach a form of meditation which uses a focus on the breath to develop both calm and mindfulness, to understand the mind better and learn how to respond more skilfully rather than react to experience.
 This form is a traditional Thai meditation technique, which has been taught in Cambridge since 1963.
 Around this base, we also teach other meditation techniques and explore ways of learning to live well with our own minds and all their various emotions.

 Samatha beginners’ classes give a systematic introduction to meditation and mindfulness, and to the basic theory of how they work, which helps in developing the practice.
 Meditation is individual to each meditator, and keeps on developing and deepening over time, so guidance and discussion are provided not only in the group, but also on a one-to-one basis.